damascenodiego/EmpiricalStandards/Supplements/OpenScience.md

 ## Specific Attributes

 ### Desirable Attributes

+#### In the paper
 - [ ]  includes a section named _data availability_ (typically after conclusion)
 - [ ] EITHER: links to supplementary materials
   OR explains why materials cannot be released (reasons for limited disclosure of data should be trusted)

-- [ ] includes supplementary materials such as: raw, deidentified or transformed data, extended proofs, analysis scripts, software, virtual machines and containers, or qualitative codebooks.
+#### How Artifacts are Shared
 - [ ] archives supplementary materials on preserved digital repositories such as [zenodo.org](https://zenodo.org/), [figshare.com](http://figshare.com/), [softwareheritage.org](https://www.softwareheritage.org/), [osf.io](https://osf.io/), or institutional repositories
 - [ ] releases supplementary material under a clearly-identified open license such as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) or [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

+#### What to Share
+- [ ] includes supplementary materials such as: raw, deidentified or transformed data, extended proofs, analysis scripts, software, virtual machines and containers, or qualitative codebooks.

 ## General Criteria